 There is a golf driving range 4km from the gites.

 Crozon (4km) has a market on the 2nd and 4th Wednesday of the month, and Morgat (5km) on the 1st and 3rd Wednesday of the month.
 Both have numerous stalls selling local produce including cheeses, meats, vegetables, locally caught fish, and local art and craft.

 We have a paintball park plus other attractions including a maze near Morgat (5km).

+The closest (and best?) place to eat on the peninsular is right next door, Gilles, a Ducasse trained chef, has just moved in!
+He brings a table d'hôte experience with top notch dining at very ordinary prices.
+Well worth a visit.
 Many restaurants specialise in locally caught fish and seafood.
 Camaret-sur-Mer (7km) has over 30 restaurants to choose from clustered around the picturesque harbour.
 Morgat (5km) has about a dozen restaurants to choose from, most looking over Morgat Bay.
-Crozon has the recommended 'Le Mutin Gourmand' restaurant if you fancy splashing out one evening!
+Le Fret has the best established restaurant, La Hotellerie du Mer, and Crozon has the recommended 'Le Mutin Gourmand' restaurant if you fancy splashing out one evening!

 Camaret-sur-Mer (7km) and Morgat (5km) with their fantastic sailing waters are both major sailing harbours where one can hire dinghies, windsurfers and catamarans on a daily or weekly basis.

 We have some wonderful surfing beaches on the Crozon peninsula, all within 8km, an a couple of surf schools in Camaret.